romanmurzac/DrivenPath/chapter_8/work_8/scenario_8.md

 ## Scenario 8
-For eighth Chapter / Sprint it is required to ingest the streaming data in real time to the datalake in S3 bucket.
+For the eighth chapter/sprint, it is required to ingest the streaming data in real time into the data lake stored in an S3 bucket.

 ## Instructions 8
-Use directory `chapter_8/work_8/` as your project directory for work related to the **Chapter 8** for **LeadData** company.
+Use the directory `chapter_8/work_8/` as your project directory for work related to **Chapter 8** for **LeadData** company.

 ## Assignment 8
 a.
 Create IAM role.